top of page

 • .ALC files are Ableton MIDI or audio "Clips" that also have custom sounds and effects attached to them.
 They are sort of like track presets, so dragging them onto a new track is what they're made for!

-• .ADG files are Ableton "Device Group" files, which could be Ableton drum racks, synthesizers, samplers, or even just effects racks that can be loaded into another Ableton set.
+• .ADG files are Ableton "Device Group" files, which could be made with Ableton drum racks, synthesizers, samplers, or even just effects racks that can be loaded into another Ableton set.

 We highly suggest doing the following with our Ableton packs and sessions: